Moseley Flint: Professional education since 1974.

 Virginia Real Estate Education Requirements

 This information is intended to provide answers to commonly asked questions by real estate agents.
 It is not intended to replace detailed information found in your state’s statutes and regulations.
-Though we have made reasonable efforts to ensure that the information given is reliable and current, we cannot guarantee that it is.
-For more information please contact DPOR (contact information at bottom of this page)..
+Though we have made reasonable efforts to ensure that the information given is reliable and current, we cannot make any guarantees.
+For more information, please contact DPOR (contact information is at the bottom of this page).

 Sales Prelicensing